AI use disclosure

 Synthetic-content marking

-Where Aclamos generates synthetic media on a producer's behalf (e.g. a winner announcement card draft), output includes provenance metadata (C2PA where supported) and a visible label by default.
+Where Aclamos generates synthetic media or text on a producer's behalf (e.g. a winner announcement card draft or press release), output includes provenance metadata (C2PA where supported) and a visible “AI-drafted” label by default until the producer removes it on approval.

 Contact